 The War Room was built for moments like these…

-Since Operation Epic Fury started…

 Every fear gauge on Wall Street – the VIX, GVZ and OVX – has fractured previous records.

 Gold.
 Oil.
 Stocks.
 They're all screaming at the same time.
 That's never happened before — and it's the reason the premiums I'm collecting right now are the largest of my career.